Gain Hands-On Experience

 Private Consulting

 Students who pursue private consulting can expect to provide advice on the use and management of agricultural land.
-Typically private consultants specialize either in business or technical expertise; specialists in the business area advise agricultural landowners on financial issues and business strategy, while technical specialists consider how to make the most effective use of the land.
+Typically, private consultants specialize either in business or technical expertise.
+Specialists in the business area advise agricultural landowners on financial issues and business strategy.
+Technical specialists consider how to make the most effective use of the land.

 Agronomic and Horticultural Crop Production